bcgov/devhub-app-web/app-web/journeys/getting-started-as-a-developer.md

 - new developer
 ---

-You and more correctly, your team has or is just about to be on-boarded onto the Pathfinder platform and need to get started.
+You and your team _has been_ or _is about to be_ on-boarded onto the Pathfinder platform and need to get started.
 One of the questions that is often asked is _"How do I get Started?"_

 This guide aims to be help you and your team in this journey.
 It highlights several concepts, pieces of tech, as well as helpful tools & resources.
 It does not aim to be an exhaustive guide initially but it does intend to be one that is consistently improved to help you, the Developer, succeed.